'

 20 Bedford Way is an academic conference venue in Bloomsbury, Central London.
 The venue is close to major tourist attractions such as the British Museum, British Library and Oxford Street.
 It also benefits from unrivalled transport links, with major train stations and airports.

 With flexible catering, spacious rooms and numerous accommodation options nearby, 20 Bedford Way is the ideal venue for your next international conference.
-If you are interested in holding an international conference in Bloomsbury contact us on 020 7612 6143 or email us.
+If you are interested in holding a conference in Bloomsbury contact us on 020 7612 6143 or email us.

 Main image: Traveling by train, Nationaal Archief via Flickr